 - Have a furrowed brow, wrinkled forehead, or closed eyes.

-- Have a change in his or her daily activities or behavior (such as decreased appetite, irritability, restlessness, or agitated behavior).
+- Have a change in daily activities or behavior (such as decreased appetite, irritability, restlessness, or agitated behavior).

 - Sleep more or less than usual.
-He or she may suddenly start waking up during sleeping, appearing to be in pain.
-Even if a baby is having severe pain, the baby may take short naps because he or she is exhausted.
+A baby may suddenly start waking up during sleep, seeming to be in pain.
+Even if a baby has severe pain, the baby may take short naps because they're exhausted.

-- Grunt when breathing or hold his or her breath.
+- Grunt when breathing or hold their breath.

-- Have clenched fists and pull his or her legs up or kick.
+- Have clenched fists and pull legs up or kick.

-- Cling to whoever holds him or her, or the baby may be limp and not move at all.
+- Cling to whoever holds them.
+Or the baby may be limp and not move at all.

-- Flinch and move to protect a painful area of his or her body when touched.
+- Flinch and move to protect a painful area of the body when touched.

-- An open diaper pin in the skin
+- An open diaper pin poking the skin.

-- Bumping the child's head when putting him or her in a car seat
+- Bumping the child's head when putting the child in a car seat.

 - An eyelash or other object in the eye.
 Look for one eye that is red and tearing more than the other eye.
 An eyelash in the eye may scratch the clear covering (cornea) over the colored part of the eye, causing a corneal abrasion.

 - An insect bite.
 Look for a reddened area on the skin, and look for any insects, such as mosquitoes or spiders.
-If you suspect a dangerous spider (a brown recluse or black widow) or scorpion bite, capture the insect and seek medical care right away.
+If you suspect a dangerous spider (a brown recluse or black widow) or scorpion bite seek medical care right away.
 These insects can cause serious reactions (especially in young children), such as coma and death.

 - A foreign object stuck in the skin or an opening, such as an ear.
 Young children can put small things—such as beads, rocks, popcorn, plastic toy pieces, or small batteries—in their body openings.
 It may be hard to see these small things and remove them.

 - Pinkeye (conjunctivitis).
-If other children you know have pinkeye and there has been no injury to your child, consider that the redness may be pinkeye.
+If other children you know have pinkeye and there has been no injury to your child, the redness may be pinkeye.

 Common infections in babies that may cause crying are:

-If you aren't able to identify the cause of your child's behavior, medical evaluation may be needed.
+If you aren't able to find the cause of your child's behavior, you may need to see your child's doctor.